szuhow/ml-zoomcamp-2024/midterm/README.md

 - `blood_glucose_level`: Blood glucose level of the patient
 - `diabetes`: Whether the patient has diabetes (0: No, 1: Yes)

-## Installation+
+## Installation

-First, you need to have Poetry installed.
+First, the Poetry need to be installed.
 If you don't have Poetry installed, you can install it by following the instructions on the [Poetry website](https://python-poetry.org/docs/#installation).

 First, configure Poetry to create virtual environments inside the project directory: